Susan Silverman

+Susan Silverman (סוזן סילברמן; born May 10, 1963) is an American-Israeli Reform rabbi and religious activist.

+Biography

-Susan Silverman (born May 10, 1963) is an American Reform rabbi and the sister of comedians Laura Silverman and Sarah Silverman.
-In 1997, she and her husband, Yosef Abramowitz, co-authored the book Jewish Family and Life: Traditions, Holidays, and Values for Today’s Parents and Children.
+Susan Silverman is the sister of actress Laura Silverman and comedian Sarah Silverman.
+She is married to Yosef Abramowitz.
+In 1997, she and her husband, co-authored the book Jewish Family and Life: Traditions, Holidays, and Values for Today’s Parents and Children.
 She worked as a congregational rabbi in Maryland, and as a Jewish educator in Boston, and moved to Israel in 2006.

-Biography

-Susan and her daughter Hallel Abramowitz are members of Women of the Wall, and in 2012, they were arrested for wearing prayer shawls at the Western Wall.
+Silverman and her daughter Hallel Abramowitz are members of Women of the Wall, and in 2012, they were arrested for wearing prayer shawls at the Western Wall.
 News of this went viral after Sarah Silverman tweeted her support.

-In 2013, Susan was named one of The Jewish Daily Forwards "Forward 50", and the Jewish erotica website Jewrotica.org named her one of the world's ten sexiest rabbis.
+In 2013, Silverman was named one of The Jewish Daily Forwards "Forward 50", and the Jewish erotica website Jewrotica.org named her one of the world's ten sexiest rabbis.

-In 2015 Susan was in attendance when, for the first time, some of the Women of the Wall read from a full-size Torah scroll during a monthly prayer service at the Western Wall.
-Torah scrolls at the Western Wall are usually stored in the men's section, which women are forbidden from entering.
-On April 20, a group of male Jewish sympathizers handed a full-size Torah scroll over to Women of the Wall leaders.
-Some Haredi Orthodox men who had been praying at the Wall attacked the male sympathizers and tried to take the Torah scroll away from the women, and reportedly the men were removed by the police.
-The women were able to complete the prayer service.
+In 2015, Silverman was present when some of the Women of the Wall read from a full-size Torah scroll during their monthly prayer service at the Western Wall.
+Torah scrolls at the Western Wall are usually stored in the men's section.
+On April 20, a group of male Jewish sympathizers handed them a Torah scroll.
+Some Haredi Orthodox men tried to take the Torah away from the women but were removed by the police and the women continued their prayer service.
 Susan claimed she chased away a man attempting to seize the Torah by threatening to touch him, saying, "I ran towards him with my hands in the air and shouted: 'I'm a woman!
 I'm a woman!' and he ran away because he didn't want me to touch him."

-Susan lives in Jerusalem and has five children; two were adopted from Ethiopia.
+Silverman lives in Jerusalem and has five children; two were adopted from Ethiopia.
 In the wake of the Amy Coney Barrett Supreme Court confirmation hearings, Silverman wrote an article discussing the use of Barrett's adopted children by both her detractors and defenders in terms of Silverman's own experience as an adoptive mother.